Rhymlore/htcondor-web/ospool/byor/anvil.md

 	You made 1 resource request(s) for this annex, of which 1 are pending, 0 are established, and 0 have retired.

-Give Stampede 2 a few more minutes to grant your request and then check again.
+Give Anvil a few more minutes to grant your request and then check again.

 	$ htcondor annex status example
 	Annex 'example' is established.